Ezequiel Tovar Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.17).
+- The Marlins have the 15th-ranked team ERA among all MLB pitching staffs (4.17).

-- Marlins pitchers combine to rank 14th in baseball in home runs given up (110 total, 1.1 per game).
+- Marlins pitchers combine to surrender 111 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- His most recent appearance came in relief on Sunday when the right-hander threw three scoreless innings against the Baltimore Orioles while giving up only one hit.
+- In his most recent appearance on Monday, the lefty threw four innings against the St. Louis Cardinals, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.